KianGentry/EYN-DOS/README.md

 "edit" = Gives you a prompt asking what file you want to edit.
 Type the file you want to edit (Including extension e.g: example.txt) to append the file (add text onto/edit).

-"specs" = Prints all accquirable system specifications and information (e.g: system name, operating system, etc).
+"usage" = Prints the current CPU and RAM usage.

 "dirsize" = Gives you a prompt asking what folder (directory) you want to know the size to.
 Type the name of the folder you want to know the size to to get the directory size in kilobytes.